 Declaration of Conformity

-On October 30, 2012, the Management Board and Supervisory Board published the annual Declaration of Conformity pursuant to section 161 of the German Stock Corporation Act.
-This states that Deutsche Bank AG acts in conformity with the recommendations of the German Corporate Governance Code in the version dated May 15, 2012, although one exception is specified as a precautionary measure regarding No. 5.5.3 sentence 1, which addresses the disclosure of conflicts of interest in the report of the Supervisory Board to the General Meeting.
+On October 25, 2011, the Management Board and Supervisory Board published the annual Declaration of Conformity pursuant to Section 161 of the German Stock Corporation Act.
+This states that Deutsche Bank AG acts in conformity with the recommendations of the German Corporate Governance Code in the version dated May 26, 2010, although as a precautionary measure one exception is specified regarding No. 5.5.3 sentence 1, which addresses the disclosure of conflicts of interest in the report of the Supervisory Board to the General Meeting.

-Our detailed Corporate Governance Report, along with the Corporate Governance Statement for 2012 and other documents on our corporate governance, such as the terms of reference for the Management Board, the Supervisory Board and its committees, are available on the internet at .
+Our detailed Corporate Governance Report, along with the Corporate Governance Statement for 2011 and other documents on our corporate governance, such as the terms of reference for the Management Board, the Supervisory Board and its committees, are available on the Internet at .

-We continuously check our system of corporate governance in light of new events, statutory requirements and domestic and international standards, and make the appropriate adjustments.
+We continuously check our system of corporate governance in light of statutory requirements as well as domestic and international standards, and make the appropriate adjustments.